david-fong/okiidoku/README.md

 # ōkiidoku

-The project can:
+A C++ library to:

 - generate random, full grids
 - generate puzzles
-- solve puzzles using logic and brute-force
+- find all solutions to a puzzle using logic and brute-force
 - (WIP) efficiently(?) put full grids in a canonical form
 - (WIP) archive collections of grids in highly-compressed form